Xingyixzhang/Coding-Projects/World Traveler/README.md

 			  - /Example/Print   relative URL <- the action returns: id: 444

 5. Configuring Routes by using Attributes
+   1) ASP.NET Core MVC supports 2 types of routing: Convention-Based Routing and Attribute-Based Routing.
+   2) Route Attribute -> specify the route for a specific action.
+   3) Route Attribute can pass parameters to an action [Route("My/{param}")] (MyController, SomeMethod(string param))
+   4)                 can get several segment variables [Route("My/{param1}/{param2:int}")] (.., SomeMethod(string param1, int param2))
+   5)                 can configure a segment variable to be optional by using ?
+[Route("My/{param}/{param2?}")]
+   6) All routes in a controller class should start with the SAME PREFIX.
+   7) If a common Prefix is set on entire controller class by [Route] attribute above the class, /My/Method1 good; /Method1 will fail.
+   8) Http[Verb] instead of [Route] -> Limit access to the action to a specific HTTP Verb. \* [Route] and [HttpVerb] can be combined.
+      - Action to run only when HTTP verb is GET --> [HttpGet] Attribute
+      - Action to run only when HTTP verb is POST --> [HttpPost] Attribute

 ### Writing Action Filters

 1. Action Filters Overview
+   1) MVC programming model enforces the Seperation of Concerns.
+   2) Cross-Cutting Concerns -- where requirements are relavant to many parts of app and cut across logical boundaties.
+   3) Cross-Cutting Concerns Examples -- Authorization, Logging, Caching.
+   4) Filters are MVC classes used to manage cross-cutting concerns in the web app.
+   5) Apply a filter to an action by annotating the action method w/ an appropriate attribute. (ex.
+[SimpleActionFilter])
+   6) Filters run within a filter pipeline, Some Filter Types:
+      - Authorization Filters: Run Before any other filters and Before the code in the action method. // Check User's Access Rights.
+      - Resource Filters: Run After the Authorization Before any other. // Performance.
+IResourceFilter/IAsyncResourceFilter interface.
+      - Action Filters: Run Before and After the code in the action method. // Manipulate parameters.
+IActionFilter/IAsyncActionFilter.
+      - Exception Filters: Run only if an action or other filter throw an exception. // Handle Errors.
+I(Async)ExceptionFilter.
+      - Result Filters: Run Before and After an action result is run. // IResultFilter or IASyncResultFilter interface implemented.
+      -> Authorization -> Resource -> Model Binding -> Action ->Exception -> Result -> Result Execution
+   7) Create custom filter classes/ Use existing filter classes.

-2. Create and Use Action Filters
+2. Create and Use Action Filters public class SimpleActionFilter: ActionFilterAttribute {
+   public override void OnActionExecuting (ActionExecutingContextfilterContext) {
+      Debug.WriteLine("This Event Fired: OnActionExecuting"); //before the action is run }
+   public override void OnActionExecuted(ActionExecutedContextfilterContext) {
+      Debug.WriteLine("This Event Fired: OnActionExecuted"); //after the action is run }
+   public override void OnResultExecuted(ResultExecutedContextfilterContext) {
+      Debug.WriteLine("This Event Fired: OnResultExecuted");//after the result is returned }
+   // there is also OnResultExecuting…
+}
+*A more common scenario would be to write messages to a log file.
+Check: Visual Studio Output Window

 ### Common Issue and Troubleshooting Tip